-Could you foster a child the night after they've been charged with a crime?
+Could you foster a child for the night after they've been charged with a crime?

 Don't let a child spend a lonely night in a police cell